You'll need a checkup first

 You can try this at home

 While in-office, light-activated procedures can jumpstart the whitening process, professional take-home kits sold in dental offices work very well to keep your pearly whites, well, pearly, compared to teeth-whitening products found in drug stores.
 According to Dr. Klein, custom whitening molds can be extremely effective in teeth whitening at home, especially when combined with a light-activated procedure.
+Here are some other ways you can whiten your teeth naturally at home.

 It's not one and done